yurikus/MessageKeep/README.md

 # MessageKeep

 This application implements a hypothetical cloud user/message/channel management service.
+It is self-hosting with Owin/Katana and uses WebAPI 2, NewtonSoft JSON and DryIoc DI container.
+Test project uses XUnit and VisualStudio runner.
+This is a VisualStudio 2015 solution.

 ## Running
 Running without arguments will produce the following page of helpful text: